GM signs on as Manchester United's auto sponsor

 Edwards said the Manchester United sponsorship deal shows GM is shifting its investments where they can do the most good for Chevy brand awareness and sales.

-Under the deal, the Chevy bow tie will appear on signs, scoreboards and player benches in the soccer club’s stadium as well as on backdrops and chairs during interviews, GM said.
-Chevy dealers globally also will be able to use the Manchester United logo at their stores.
+Under the deal, the Chevy bowtie will appear on signs, scoreboards and player benches in the soccer club’s stadium as well as on backdrops and chairs during interviews, GM said.

-Separately, Chevy also will sponsor two Manchester United matches in China this summer -- dubbed the Chevrolet China Cup.
-GM is a market share leader in China, which remains a key growth market for the U.S. automaker.

 Manchester United’s larger sponsorship deals with insurance broker Aon, whose name appears on the team jerseys, and with sportswear maker Nike net it between $30 million and $40 million per year, according to sports marketing firm Navigate Research.